-- Forest-related information and e-services of the future.
-The project will develop a next-generation forest related information system and a process for keeping the information resources up to date. - Statistics on the renewing forest-based business and activities.
-Collection of statistics on the interfaces between the forest, energy and chemical industries, nature tourism, forestry-related services and other forest-based business and ecosystem services will be improved. - Development of active forest management, entry of timber to the market and forest ownership structure.
+- forestry-related services and other forest-based business and ecosystem services will be improved. - Development of active forest management, entry of timber to the market and forest ownership structure.
 Underpinned by studies, forestry taxation and legislation will be developed to support active forest management, entry of timber to the market and a change in the forest ownership structure. - New incentive schemes and resource-efficient forest management.
 The project will prepare a future incentive scheme for forest management that promotes active and resource efficient forest use and welfare derived from non-market benefits.

-With regard to agricultural soils, CO_2 emissions and removals from croplands and grasslands are not expected to be subject to large changes in the WM projection by 2030.
-The CO_2 emission reductions due to increasing the area of perennial crops on organic soils and due to other measures in the Rural Development Programme (see Section 4.5.5) are presented in Table 4.10 below.
+With regard to agricultural soils, CO2 emissions and removals from croplands and grasslands are not expected to be subject to large changes in the WM projection by 2030.
+The CO2 emission reductions due to increasing the area of perennial crops on organic soils and due to other measures in the Rural Development Programme (see Section 4.5.5) are presented in Table 4.10 below.